B1.2 Business conversation and writing at pre-intermediate level

 You will also discuss case studies relating to the topics and write an invitation email and a letter recommending a project.

-In terms of grammar, we will study, e.g. the past simple and past continuous, present perfect and multiword verbs such as take up, turn down, look into etc.
+In terms of grammar, we will study, e.g. the past simple, present perfect, time clauses and multiword verbs such as take up, turn down, look into etc.

 As small talk is an important part of professional communication, we will practise role-plays in which you introduce people, accept and decline offers, respond to comments, ask for clarification and thank someone.